G5/g5_prom_rails/README.md

 # G5 Prom Rails

-This gem provides a rails engine that provides very basic help in integrating Prometheus into your Rails app.
+A Rails engine that provides very basic help in integrating Prometheus into your Rails app.
 It brings in Prometheus Exporter middleware, initializes a metrics registry, and can add metrics for common use-cases and Rails gems.

 ## Installation